Ashish013/FaceNet_TF-2.0/README.md

 ### Can I toggle to evaluate mode without training :grey_question:
-- Absolutely :punch: but remember here your trading accuracy for resources; as pretrained weights will be used for inference/evaluation.
+- Absolutely :punch: but remember, here your trading accuracy for resources; as pretrained weights will be used for inference/evaluation.
 - To do so just place the images in data and make sure '-dw' flag is set to True or manually download pre trained weights and unzip it in the weights folder.